nextapps-de/mikado/README.md

 ## Modify Views

 <a name="view.add"></a>
-Add one data to the end:
+Add one data item to the end:
 ```js
 view.add(data);
 ```

-Add one data before an index:
+Add one data item before an index:
 ```js
 view.add(data, 0); // add to beginning
 ```

 <a name="view.append"></a>
-Append multiple data to the end:
+Append multiple data items to the end:
 ```js
 view.append(data);
 ```